m1balcerak/financial_labels/README.md

-# make sure your PYTHONPATH points out to this repository
+# make sure your PYTHONPATH points to this repository

 # enter 'bin' directory where the visualisation program is
 cd bin